A recipe for Fødselsdagsboller (Danish Birthday Buns) in celebration of Tara’s Multicultural Table turning 7 years old!

 Instructions

-- In a small bowl, sprinkle the yeast over the warm water.
+- In a small bowl, sprinkle the yeast over the warm milk.
 Stir and allow to sit until the yeast is frothy, about 10 minutes.

-- In the bowl of a stand mixer fitted with the dough attachment or a large bowl, combine the water with activated yeast, butter, and egg.
+- In the bowl of a stand mixer fitted with the dough attachment or a large bowl, combine the milk with activated yeast and butter.

 - Place the dough back in the bowl, cover with plastic wrap or a towel, and allow to rise until doubled, about 1 hour.